 Western trail horseback riding is a favorite Alpengirl camp activity and almost ALL of our sessions include at least a day of riding

-Our Yellowstone Horseback Adventure includes by far the most horseback riding available on any Alpengirl camp session.
+Our Yellowstone Horse Adventures includes by far the most horseback riding available on any Alpengirl camp session.

-When riding at girls camp, our focus is on western leisure trail riding, we are not in an arena very often, if at all.
+When riding at camp, our focus is on western leisure trail riding, we are not in an arena very often, if at all.
 Western trail riding at camp is another way we can explore the wilderness and take a break from carrying our own backpack into the wild.
-Girls don’t need previous riding experience to participate in a day of horseback riding at camp, girls that are new to horse riding or become nervous when horse riding will have an option to switch horses or walk, but, there’s a horse matched to every riders comfort and ability.
-Girls simply need to tell the outfitters their comfort level and they’ll be matched to a horse accordingly.
+Campers don’t need previous riding experience to participate in a day of horseback riding at camp, campers that are new to horse riding or become nervous when horse riding will have an option to switch horses or walk, but, there’s a horse matched to every riders comfort and ability.
+Campers simply need to tell the outfitters their comfort level and they’ll be matched to a horse accordingly.

 Alpengirl Camp Horses

 Alpengirl is an adventure travel camp that does not operate in one place or on one property, we go lots of places and see and do lots of different things in different areas during our nomadic travel itinerary.
 We travel to meet our professional cowgirls or cowboys and their horses, at their properties or ranches where we take off for adventure on horseback.
 The camp horses we ride are used to all sorts of different riders of all abilities, experience and sizes.
 The horses are used to the trails we are on, the trail-less areas we go to and the other horses in the group.
 In Montana, some campers will get to ride a mule!
 These are the best animals for mountainous trail riding in steep and rugged wilderness terrain - they are smooth and sure-footed and many campers prefer them to horses.
 Regardless of mule or horse preference, our professional cowboys will fit campers to a horse or mule that is best suited to their size and experience.